-From a design efficiency standpoint, although longitudinal stiffeners laterally brace girders with little material, they are disproportionately expensive in relation to their structural benefit.
-Generally, they should be avoided because fitting and welding them to transverse stiffeners and connection plates involves considerable labor cost.
+From a design efficiency standpoint, although longitudinal stiffeners resist bend-buckling of the web with little material, they are disproportionately expensive in relation to their structural benefit.
+Generally longitudinal stiffeners should be avoided in routine steel girder bridges and considered only for longspan steel girders when appropriate to avoid overly thick webs because fitting and welding longitudinal stiffeners to the transverse stiffeners and connection plates involves considerable labor cost.